wp-plugins/webmicro-merchantone-woo-addon/readme.txt

 6. Can work with sandbox/live Merchant One Payment Gateway accounts for testing purpose.
 7. This plugin currently **Supports accepting in USD**.
 8. This plugin does not store **Credit Card Details**.
-9. Feature to accept the type of card you like.
+9. Feature to accept the type of card you like with dynamic card logo at checkout.
 10. This plugin works as authorize and capture (sale) by default.